-.
-Appeals
+F Appeals

 - 1 Applicants refused a place at the school have a statutory right of appeal.
 If a preference for a place at the school is refused, the applicant will be informed of the reasons and of their right of appeal.
 This right does not apply if they are allocated a place but it is not in their preferred year group. - 2 South Bank Multi Academy Trust subscribes to the City of York's independent appeals procedure and any decision made under this admissions policy can be appealed using that process.
 Appeals are heard by an independent appeals panel and their decisions are legally binding in line with the School Admission Appeals Code.
-We will publish our appeals timetable on our website by 28 February 2020.
-Applicants who wish to appeal should contact the LA School Services team to request the correct appeal form.
+We will publish our appeals timetable at www.york.go.uk/admissions by 28 February 2025.
+Applicants who wish to appeal should contact the Education Support Services Team to request the correct appeal form.
 Appeal forms should be returned within 20 school days of the date the place was refused. - 3 Applicants will only be able to appeal once in any one school year unless, in exceptional circumstances, the admission authority has accepted a second application because of a significant and material change in the circumstances of the parent/carer, child or school.